1. Youth Policy Governance

 The main youth policy in Ireland is the National Youth Strategy.
+The latest of these youth strategies ran from 2015-2020 and targeted children and young people aged 10-24 years.
 The aim of the National Youth Strategy is to enable all young people to realise their maximum potential, by respecting their rights and hearing their voices, while protecting and supporting them as they transition from childhood to adulthood.
-The latest National Youth Strategy ran from 2015-2020 and targeted children and young people aged 10-24 years.

 The National Youth Strategy takes a cross-government, cross-sectoral, whole-of-society approach to youth policy.
 The National Youth Strategy has its basis in Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People 2014-2020, which is Ireland’s first National Policy Framework for children and young people aged 0-24 years.